Romance Languages Major

 The undergraduate major in Romance Languages and Literatures is designed for qualified students who wish to major in two programs (French, Italian, or Spanish).
 Cross-cultural in focus, the major recognizes the importance of studying the correspondences and differences among various Romance literatures and cultures and of reexamining traditional disciplinary boundaries.

 The requirements for a major in Romance Languages and Literatures include competency in two languages and successful completion of 36 credit hours or 12 courses at the 20202 level and above, distributed equally between the two respective language programs as follows:

-- Two survey courses in each language and literature program (French or Italian); Spanish requires either four survey courses (two in peninsular and two in Latin American) or a combination of two survey courses in two areas and two 40000 level courses in the other areas;
+- Two literature and culture overview courses in each language and literature program (French or Italian); Spanish requires either four overview or area (two in peninsular and two in Latin American) or a combination of two literature and culture overview courses in two areas and two 40000 level courses in the other areas;

 - 30310 in one program;

 - Two 40000 level courses in each program (if the survey requirement in Spanish is fulfilled with two 40000 level courses, these courses may count for the 40000 level requirement in Spanish);